 While it may seem obvious that you should only travel during the Easter break itself, when you decide to leave actually has a large impact - especially when it comes to the holiday's cost.
 Here are some Easter holiday hacks that will help to keep costs down, whether you're travelling with kids in tow or going on an adults-only holiday.

 Most people with kids are desperate to get away during the first few days of the Easter school holidays.
-Most schools will be breaking up around 31 March 2023 this year, so we’d avoid these initial dates, as the prices will most likely be quite high.
+Most schools will be breaking up around 28 March in 2024, so we’d avoid these initial dates, as the prices will most likely be quite high.

 If you do have kids, also try to avoid Good Friday and Easter Monday as travel dates; this is when travellers without children will be booking up, so prices will be steeper too.